ussserrr/stm32pio/README.md

   4. Edit the configuration in CubeMX when necessary, then run stm32pio to regenerate the code.

 Refer to Example section on more detailed steps.

+stm32pio will create an accessory file 'cubemx-script' in your project directory that contains commands passed to CubeMX.
+You can safely delete it (it will be created again on the next run) or edit corresponding to your goals.

 Check `settings.py` to make sure that all user-specific parameters are valid.
 Run
 ```bash